A Class of Models for Large Zero-inflated Spatial Data: Discussion

-Extending PICAR-Z to the multivariate or spatio-temporal setting can be a promising direction for future research.
+Extending PICAR-Z to the multivariate or spatio-temporal setting has potential for future research.
 The latent spatial processes can be linked using nonstationary multivariate covariance functions \citep{kleiber2012nonstationary} and or basis functions weighted with Gaussian graphical vectors \citep{krock2021modeling}.
 For spatio-temporal data, modeling basis coefficients as a vector-autoregressive process \citep{bradley2015spatio} can induce temporal dependencies in the latent spatial occurrence and prevalence processes.
+In light of recent critiques from \citet{zimmerman2022deconfounding} and \citet{khan2022restricted}, subsequent studies would benefit from rigorously examining spatial confounding in zero-inflated spatial datasets by modifying PICAR-Z and the de-confounded Moran's basis functions \citep{hughes2013dimension}.